-Sweet and spicy and perfect for Autumn.
+Sweet and spicy and perfect for warming up on a cold day.
 Leaving the skin on the squash adds a lot of flavour and nutrition – and it’s so much easier than peeling!
 Take the time to blend thoroughly for a smooth, glossy soup.

 Makes 6 bowls